 01. Refine your business idea

 Before you release your business idea into the world perfect it.
 Take a step back to really think about the reasons behind your choice.
 Ask yourself, “Why is this business idea important to me?” and “Will it be important to someone else?”
 Create a proof of concept to determie the feasibility of your busines idea and test it out with surveys or interviews with members of your target market.

 02. Choose a business name

 Once you've decided on your business idea, choosing a business name is an important part of getting started with your venture.
 Think about the type of business you're starting, how you want to kickstart your brand messaging and get creative.

 Tip: Need help finding a business name for your new venture?
 Use a small business name generator for inspiration.

 03. Write out your business plan

-04. Create a professional website
+04. Create a business website